microsoft/DirectXShaderCompiler/docs/DXIL.rst

-DECL.USEDEXTERNALFUNCTION             External function must be used DECL.USEDINTERNAL                     Internal declaration must be used FLOW.DEADLOOP                         Loop must have break FLOW.NORECUSION                       Recursion is not permitted FLOW.REDUCIBLE                        Execution flow must be reducible INSTR.ALLOWED                         Instructions must be of an allowed type
+DECL.USEDEXTERNALFUNCTION             External function must be used DECL.USEDINTERNAL                     Internal declaration must be used FLOW.DEADLOOP                         Loop must have break FLOW.FUNCTIONCALL                     Function call on user defined function with parameter is not permitted FLOW.NORECUSION                       Recursion is not permitted FLOW.REDUCIBLE                        Execution flow must be reducible INSTR.ALLOWED                         Instructions must be of an allowed type